Sport in South America: Brazilian jiu-jitsu, vale tudo, and mixed martial arts

+Fencing

+Although South America has little tradition in fencing, the continent has produced some renowned athletes.
+The Venezuelan Rubén Limardo was an Olympic champion in 2012 in Men's épée, in addition to being twice a silver medalist at World Championships.
+For Brazil, Nathalie Moellhausen was world champion in 2019 for Brazil and in 2009 for Italy, and reached the quarter-finals of the 2016 Olympic Games in Women's épée.
+Guilherme Toldo reached the quarter-finals of the 2016 Summer Olympics in Men's foil.

 Judo

 Brazil is one of the greatest world powers in judo, a sport developed in the country thanks to its large Japanese community.
 The greatest exponents of the sport until today were Aurélio Miguel, Sarah Menezes and Rogério Sampaio, Olympic champions.
-Brazil also had several other important judo athletes, such as the Olympic runners-up Douglas Vieira, Tiago Camilo, Carlos Honorato, and the Olympic bronze medalists Chiaki Ishii, Luiz Onmura, Walter Carmona, Henrique Guimarães, Leandro Guilheiro, Flávio Canto, Ketleyn Quadros, Felipe Kitadai, Mayra Aguiar, Daniel Cargnin and Rafael Silva.
+Brazil also had several other important judo athletes, such as the Olympic runners-up Douglas Vieira, Tiago Camilo, Carlos Honorato, Willian Lima, and the Olympic bronze medalists Chiaki Ishii, Luiz Onmura, Walter Carmona, Henrique Guimarães, Leandro Guilheiro, Flávio Canto, Ketleyn Quadros, Felipe Kitadai, Mayra Aguiar, Daniel Cargnin, Rafael Silva and Larissa Pimenta.
 The sport has also been developing lately in Argentina, with judokas like Paula Pareto, and in Colombia, with judokas like Yuri Alvear.

-Skateboarding

-Skateboarding is very popular in Brazil, especially in large urban centers.
-The country has internationally renowned skaters like Bob Burnquist, Sandro Dias, Rayssa Leal, Pedro Barros, Kelvin Hoefler, Pâmela Rosa and Letícia Bufoni.
-Peru is a country that shows a certain degree of development in skateboarding, having sent representatives like Angelo Caro Narvaez to World Championships and the Olympics.

-Surfing

-Surfing is very popular in Brazil.
-The country has progressively evolved to become one of the biggest forces in the sport in the world.
-Fábio Gouveia reached number 5 in the world in 1992.
-In the 2010s, the Brazilian Storm appears, with several Brazilians getting closer to the world title, until Gabriel Medina conquers the same in 2014 and Adriano de Souza wins in 2015.
-In 2020 surfing ascends to the category of Olympic sport and Ítalo Ferreira becomes Olympic champion.
-Peru also has renowned surfers such as Lucca Mesinas and Miguel Tudela.

-Gymnastics

-Brazil has a large training center for Olympic athletes in Gymnastics, which has already revealed athletes such as Rebeca Andrade, Arthur Zanetti, Daiane dos Santos, Jade Barbosa, Arthur Mariano and Diego Hypólito.
-In Chile, Tomás González reached 4th place in the floor and vault events at the 2012 London Olympics.